 Work and files are saved in the cloud and can be recovered if the chromebook breaks or if it is lost or stolen.
 A good chromebook will cost around £350.
 Examples are the Asus C213 and Lenovo 300e chromebooks which have a touch & flip screen, 4GB of RAM and robust casing.

 PC and Mac Laptops

-We are very aware of how much devices like Macbooks cost and we would caution bringing such valuable items into school, however Macbooks and PC laptops may be a better BYOD device for some A Level students studying Art or Music where specialist software isn't available or doesn't run fully on chromebooks.
+We are very aware of how much devices like Macbooks cost and we would caution bringing such valuable items into school, however Macbooks and PC laptops may be a better BYOD device for some A Level students studying Art, DT, Music or Computer Science where specialist software isn't available or doesn't run fully on chromebooks.
 If you require further advice in this area, please contact the Director of eLearning (firstname.lastname@example.org) or the Head of Department.

 Storage & Charging

 As with any valuable item brought into school, a boy should take all necessary steps to keep it safe.
 We would recommend that you cover the device with an appropriate level of insurance, although you may find that your home insurance already covers this.

 When not in use, the device should be locked in a boy's locker in his House room or other secure area provided by the School.
 The School cannot take any responsibility for damage, loss or theft, and the device won’t be covered by the School’s insurance.

 Charging facilities are available in the Cafe, Yang Science Centre, House rooms and Westridge Room, subject to availability.
 Some teachers may allow students to charge their devices during lessons, and many classrooms are equipped to support charging.
 However, students should ensure that their device is fully charged when arriving at school each day.
 We are not able to provide cables or chargers.